Knight's Cross of the Iron Cross: Knight's Cross with Oak Leaves, Swords, and Diamonds

 The Knight's Cross with Oak Leaves, Swords, and Diamonds (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub, Schwertern und Brillanten) was instituted on 15 July 1941.
 The first recipients were Werner Mölders and Adolf Galland.
 Presentation of the Diamonds came as a set and included the more elaborate A-piece and a second clasp with rhinestones for everyday wear, the B-piece.
 The Diamonds were awarded 27 times during World War II.
-However three awardees never received a set of Diamonds.
-Hans-Joachim Marseille, the fourth recipient, was killed in an aircraft crash prior to its presentation.
-The deteriorating situation and the end of the war prevented its presentation to Karl Mauss, the 26th recipient and Dietrich von Saucken, the 27th and final recipient.
+However, three awardees never received a set of Diamonds.
+Hans-Joachim Marseille, the fourth recipient, was killed in an aircraft crash before its presentation.
+The deteriorating situation and the end of the war prevented its presentation to Karl Mauss, the 26th recipient, and Dietrich von Saucken, the 27th and final recipient.